By Rachel Lankester

 She also examines the effectiveness of hormonal replacement therapy, addresses the perils of environmental toxins and explores the role of our microbiome.
 Luckily, it is never too late to take care of yourself.

-Grow Your Own HRT shows the scientific proof of why some women menopause without problem and how you can become one of them.
+Grow Your Own HRT shows the scientific proof of why some women menopause without a problem and how you can become one of them.

 Feeling menopausal and need some help?
 Did you know you can grow your own HRT?
 Sprouted foods are one of the world’s richest sources of plant hormones and not only the densest form of nutrients on the planet but also easy to digest.